New York Mandatory Education for Prescribing Controlled Substances - 3 Contact Hours

 - Use of a secondary substance to prompt false positives and invalidate useful data from the sample (e.g., using a Vicks inhaler to create false amphetamine positives, non-steroidal anti-inflammatory drugs (NSAIDs) for false barbiturates or cannabinoids positives, and poppy seeds or fluoroquinolones for false opiate positives)

 Strict observation during sample collection and a written chain of custody document for the specimen should be the standard of practice.

 Goals of Treatment

 Therapeutic goals should be established regarding pain control and improvement in function.
 Pain goals typically involve a reduction in pain, not necessarily an elimination of pain.
-Functional goals may include: improved sleeping, increased ability to perform activities of daily living, progress in physical therapy, increased social interactions, returning to work, and improved regular exercise.
-In addition, goals should also include limiting side effects and minimizing adverse drug events.

 Side Effects of Opioids

 - Constipation is a frequent issue for those who use opioids.
 Risk factors for constipation include those with intra-abdominal pathology and those with a low-fiber diet.
 Patients on opiates should be encouraged to increase fiber intake, drink plenty of fluids, and exercise.
 Stool softeners (e.g., docusate sodium) and stimulants (e.g., bisacodyl) may be needed to manage constipation.
 An osmotic laxative such as polyethylene glycol or lactulose may also be considered and added to stool softeners/stimulants for resistant constipation.